renzheng11/twitbot/README.md

 #ExampleBot

-This bot retweets the latest tweet using the "#mediaarts" hashtag.
-It attempts to retweet once per hour.
+This bot tweets the latest tweet using the "#cats" hashtag and fills it with cat sounds.

 _Note: you must be comfortable using your computer's command line interface to use this bot.
 If you've never used it, there are tutorials for [Mac OSX](http://blog.teamtreehouse.com/introduction-to-the-mac-os-x-command-line) and [Windows](http://www.bleepingcomputer.com/tutorials/windows-command-prompt-introduction/)._